Deviated Septum

 • The most common symptom is trouble breathing through the nose.

 • You may be born with a deviated septum.
-Or it may be caused by an injury, or damage from previous treatments.
+Or it may be caused by an injury or damage from previous treatments.

 • Reconstructive plastic surgery may be done to correct a deviated septum.
+It may be part of a rhinoplasty or it can be done alone).

 Next steps